 Our contributor Bill Ammons offers this technical analysis: "The T-85's RF front end/IF converter is on its own PCB.
 The RF section has two tuning gangs before the 3SK107 FET.
 The IF converter is a balanced mixer using two 2SK107 FETs.
 In the Super Wide mode, the IF consists of two tuned 10.7 stages plus two amplitude adjustments and two 280 kHz ceramic filters.
 The Wide mode adds one additional 10.7 tuned stage, another amplitude adjustment, and one more ceramic filter.
 The Narrow mode adds one additional 230 kHz filter to the preceding IF.
 And in the Super Narrow position, a second 230 kHz filter is added for a total of 5 ceramic filters in the Super Narrow IF chain.
 This unit is easy to service or modify, but the CSL circuit is even more tricky here than in the TX-900 when it comes to grabbing stations 200 kHz apart."

-Our contributor Ken K. compares the T-85 to the Onkyo T-4711 in our writeup for the latter, and our contributor Bill C. compares the T-85 to the JVC FX-1100BK in our writeup for the JVC.
-The T-85's 75 ohm coax jack requires a push-on F connector, such as Radio Shack part #278-291.
-An owner's manual for the T-85 may be downloaded free from the Yamaha website.
-T-85 sale prices on eBay can be highly variable: anything from $150 to $350 is usually possible, with recent lows of $100 in 6/09 and $101 in 7/11.
+Our contributor Tim comments on the above writeup and compares a modded T-85 to a couple of other top modded tuners on our Shootouts 2.0 page.
+Our contributor Ken K. compares a T-85 to an Onkyo T-4711 in our writeup for the latter, and our contributor Bill C. compares a T-85 to a JVC FX-1100BK in our writeup for the JVC.
+The T-85's 75-ohm coax jack requires a push-on F-connector, such as Radio Shack catalog #2780291.
+T-85 sale prices on eBay can be highly variable: anything from $150 to $350 is usually possible, with lows of $100 in 6/09 and $101 in 7/11.
 All-time highs were $430 and $440 for mint ones in 1-3/06.
 The clear lesson (as with the T-1) is not to overpay: The T-85 is extremely common and if the price of one gets too high, another one will be along shortly.
-[EF]

 The T-85 is worthy of some extra space, so here is some additional detailed information from Yamaha: